PhysiCell-Tools/python-loader/man/REFERENCE.md

 Basically, there are four types of functions:
 + set_ : set a python3 variable.
 + get_ : recall a python3 variable.
-+ make_ : make functions generate file output (gif, gml, mp4, ome.tiff, vtk).
++ make_ : make functions generate file output (gif, gml, mp4, vtk).
 + plot_ : plot functions generate a matplotlib figure, or axis object, or file output (jpeg, png, tiff), depending on your parameter settings.

 ### TimeSeries initialization